marekyggdrasil/website/_posts/en/2021-07-09-topological-teleportation.md

 The exact distribution depends on the random state.
 There would always be one outcome with perfect fidelity as there is one outcome that does not require any classical correction.

-Today we have simulated the topological teleportation by applying sequences of unitary braids on topological states.
-The full source code of this simulation is published under MIT licence [on GitHub](https://github.com/marekyggdrasil/majorana).
+Today we have simulated the topological teleportation by applying sequences of unitary braids to topological states.
+The full source code of this simulation is published under an MIT license [on GitHub](https://github.com/marekyggdrasil/majorana).
 If you find errors please tweet me and let me know.

 {% bibliography --file references --file wiki --cited %}